duneanalytics/docs/docs/data-tables/spellbook/contributing/index.md

 To take a look under the hood, check out [Spellbook on GitHub](https://github.com/duneanalytics/spellbook)

+!!! note "Spellbook Model Creation Runs on Spark SQL"
+       Spellbook Spells are available on Dune V2, queryable from both Spark SQL and Dune SQL [V2 Query Engines](/query/index.md).
+For now, Spells will continue to be written in Spark SQL and querying them with Dune SQL will require small syntax changes.
+While the changes needed to make Spells Dune SQL native are small, we want to make sure Dune SQL is rock solid before we implement them!\
 ## Video Guides

 In collaboration with [MetricsDAO](https://metricsdao.xyz/), [@agaperste](https://dune.com/agaperste) showed us how to add a Spell from scratch!